csomgyula/csomgyula.github.io/conway_law.md

 ### Proof

 The proof is evident, in fact the visual proof already did the work when using the above terms/premises as evidences.
+That is to say, if the above premises are true, then Conway law is true as well.

 Further questions
 --